 9:45 AM: Plenary 2: “How STEM Professors are Committed to Social Justice”

-Dr. Leslie Gonzales (Michigan State University) will frame the issue and moderate this session.
+Dr. Leslie Gonzales (Michigan State University, tenured Associate Professor as of June 2017) will frame the issue and moderate this session.
 Dr. Gonzales conducts research on legitimacy within the academic profession and the broader field of higher education, and the possibility of agency among academics to negotiate, remake or resist marginalizing structural and cultural features of academia.
 Dr. Gonzales will also discuss building capacity for social justice.
 She is the author of Latina Faculty in the Labyrinth: Constructing and Contesting Legitimacy in Hispanic Serving Institutions

 STEM Professors (with tenure) for this panel include:

 - Dr. Gregory Triplett, Professor and Associate Dean of Graduate Studies, Department of Electrical and Computer Engineering, Virginia Commonwealth University

 - Dr. Stephen Wirkus, Associate Professor, Mathematics, Arizona State University (West), MIT Visiting Professor at MIT (’13-’14)

 - Dr. Erika Camacho, Associate Professor, Mathematics, Arizona State University (West), MLK Visiting Professor at MIT (’13-’14)